jangroth/aws-certification-notes/solutions-architect-professional.md

 * **DB Parameter group**
 	* Acts as a “container” for engine configuration values that can be applied to one or more DB Instances
 * **RDS Events**: get notified via SNS for events (operations, outages...)
+* Amazon RDS does **not** support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), Unified Auditing, Database Vault, and many more.
 * On AWS: <a href="https://aws.amazon.com/rds/" target="_blank">Service</a> - <a href="https://aws.amazon.com/rds/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/rds/index.html" target="_blank">User Guide</a>

 <a name="8_3_2"></a>